danjperron/burnLVP/README.md

 P.S.
 You will need python2.7 and intelhex modules

-     For the chip cpu just follow these instructionx
+     For the chip cpu just follow these instructions

      sudo apt-get update
      sudo apt-get install git